NBISweden/grave/README.md

 `pixi run nextflow main.nf -profile pdc_kth -params-file params.yml --project example-allocation-12345`

 - It is usually good practice to run `grave` via a `tmux` or `screen` session rather than directly on the login node.
-A template shell script that will do this for you is available in `bin/slurm_template.sh`
+An editable shell script that will do this for you is available in `bin/slurm_submission.sh`

 ## Workflow outputs